-Many people who suffer job-related injuries or illnesses collect workers compensation benefits for their medical expenses, lost wages and other costs.
+Many people who suffer job-related injuries or illnesses collect workers’ compensation benefits for their medical expenses, lost wages and other costs.
 Additionally, families who have lost a loved one to a workplace accident can receive death benefits through this system.
-However, although you may be entitled to workers comp benefits, it can be difficult to get a fair settlement.
+However, although you may be entitled to workers’ comp benefits, it can be difficult to get a fair settlement.

-At Riddle & Brantley, LLP, our Raleigh workers compensation attorneys have experience representing injured workers.
-We can help you, too.
+At Riddle & Brantley, our Goldsboro workers’ compensation attorneys have experience representing injured workers.
+We can help you too.
 An employer or an employer’s insurer may question whether your injury, illness or condition was work-related.
 Alternatively, they may dispute the amount of benefits you deserve.
-You may face a long wait for workers compensation or you may need to file an appeal.
-We help employees when they face just such situations.
+You may face a long wait for workers’ compensation or you may need to file an appeal.

-As advocates for injured workers, we know the workers compensation system well.
-Attorneys Chris Brantley and Adam Smith are North Carolina State Bar Certified Specialists in Workers Compensation Law.
-That designation is reserved for lawyers with demonstrated knowledge, experience, and achievement in their field.
+As advocates for injured workers, we know the workers’ compensation system inside and out.
+Attorneys Chris Brantley and Adam Smith are North Carolina Board-Certified Specialists in Workers’ Compensation Law.
+That designation is reserved for lawyers with have demonstrated knowledge, experience, and achievement in their field.

 Important Workplace Accident Resources